 - customers who search by problem, goal, or fit

-Stores selling very simple products can still benefit, but the gains are often more dramatic in categories with more nuance.
+Stores selling very simple products can still benefit, but the gains are most dramatic in categories with more nuance.

 What to measure after switching